DIENTES DE NAVARINO

 Following the trail in this trekking requires a lot of attention, since unlike other routes, the rout is not well marked and the signage is quite scarce (38 milestones in 38km).
 All that remains is to be guided by the geographical landmarks, the fresh footprints and some stone monoliths marked with red paint

 It was January and despite our fatigue and that it was already 11 o'clock at night, the light of day refused to disappear.
-At 12 we gave up, put out the fire and went to sleep to get prepare for the walk of the next day.
+At 12 we gave up and went to sleep to get prepare for the walk of the next day.

 The next morning, we opened the tents and saw the landscape dyed white: it had snowed all night.
 After the surprise, we raised the camp and got prepared to follow the path.
 The trail led us down a steep slope, down a stream that led us to the Australia Pass.
 We walked through the snow, which at times reached our knees and under a storm that did not let us see very well.
 Finally, we reached the Australia pass where we were surprised by the sight of a lagoon that dazzled us with its luminosity.